irinatomic/Web_flower_shop/docs/Kategorija_API_Endpoints.md

 ## API Endpoints for Kategorija Table
-Lister are the API endpoints used to interact with the Kategorija table in the database.
+Listed are the API endpoints used to interact with the Kategorija table in the database.

 | Method      | Address                               |
 |-------------|---------------------------------------|